pokt-network/pocket/e2e/tests/README.md

 2 directories, 4 files
 ```

-`kube_client` defines the KubeClient that grabs a Pod and drives it around for the tests.
+`kube_client.go` defines the KubeClient that grabs a Pod and drives it around for the tests.
 `steps_init_test.go` registers the handler functions and runs the test suite.

 ### KubeClient and Kubernetes Clientsets